Apply For A Research Grant

 CLINICAL RESEARCH CAREER DEVELOPMENT AWARDS (CRCDAs)

-These grants are intended to enhance the clinical research capabilities of young Israeli scientists in the formative phase of their careers who have demonstrated outstanding potential for contribution to clinical cancer research as independent investigators.
-Their main purpose is to provide free time for young medical or pediatric oncologists to devote to clinical research projects and to obtain additional (post-fellowship) training to become a leader in clinical research programs.
-Candidates must have a medical degree and at least two (2) years of fellowship training in medical or pediatric hematology-oncology or a related specialty, but not more than five (5) years of subsequent relevant professional experience prior to the award commencement date.
-A CRCDA is limited to a single support period of three (3) years at a maximum stipend of $45,000 per year.
-(Past recipients are not permitted to reapply for this award.)
+Clinical Research Career Development Awards (CRCDAs) are designed to enable early-career medical or pediatric oncologists with clear research potential to participate in mentored post-fellowship research training that will provide a strong foundation for a career in clinical research.
+CRCDAs are available to investigators in the formative phase of their careers who have demonstrated outstanding potential for contribution to clinical cancer research as independent investigators and who will benefit by additional mentored experience in a scientific environment that is conducive to the development of an independent research career.
+A candidate must have an MD degree and at least two years of fellowship training in oncology, including medical or pediatric hematology-oncology or a related oncologic specialty, but not more than five years of subsequent relevant professional experience prior to the start date of requested funding.
+CRCDAs are limited to a single support period of three (3) years at a maximum stipend of $45,000 per year.
+(CRCDAs are not renewable.)

 To View, Save, or Print the CRCDA Policies, click here